scalalandio/chimney/docs/docs/cookbook.md

 NewType provides `Coercible` type class [to allow generic wrapping and unwrapping](https://github.com/estatico/scala-newtype#coercible-instance-trick) of `@newtype` values.
-This type class is not able to validate the casted type, so it safe to use only if NewType is used as a wrapper around another type which performs this validation e.g. Refined Type.
+This type class is not able to validate the cast type, so it is safe to use only if NewType is used as a wrapper around another type that performs this validation e.g. Refined Type.

 !!! example